the-events-calendar/the-events-calendar/readme.txt

 = [4.3.2] tbd =

-* Fix - Aggregator Errors will not show more than once daily as comments [68094]
+* Fix - Aggregator Errors will not show more than once daily as comments (Thanks @Jacob for your report on the forums) [68094]
 * Fix - Event Aggregator ICS default configuration now are been Selected Correctly [67885]
 * Fix - Shortcode Month view now will display tooltips correctly [68094]
-* Fix - Avoid loading the select2 JavaScript library twice when Advanced Custom Fields is activated [43065]
+* Fix - Avoid loading the select2 JavaScript library twice when Advanced Custom Fields is activated (props to @ryan for the initial report [43605]
-* Fix - Avoid errors and notices on calendar page when X theme and WPML plugins are active [64400]
+* Fix - Avoid errors and notices on calendar page when X theme and WPML plugins are active (thanks @ingrid for reporting this one) [64400]

 = [4.3.1.1] 2016-10-20 =